FSU hands No.17 Tennessee 1st loss in Emerald Coast Classic

 BENCH SCORING

 Florida State’s bench has outscored its opponents’ reserves in each of the Seminoles’ last six games.
 The FSU reserves put up 22 points to two for the Vols.
-That’s not surprising since three Florida State bench players came in averaging double figures: Patrick Williams (16 points per game), Nathaniel Jack (14) and Balsa Koprivica (10).
 Hamilton’s rotations typically have included 10 or more players, which means Florida State usually is the fresher team at the end.
 The Seminoles came in with seven players averaging 20 minutes or more and four averaging between 10 and 19 minutes, but none with 30 minutes or more.
 Tennessee had three players averaging 30 minutes-plus but only two with 20 to 29 minutes and two more with 10 to 19 minutes.

 UP NEXT